-The OJJDP FY 09 VOCA Children's Advocacy Centers Membership and Accreditation Program will provide funding to support a national membership and accreditation organization for children's advocacy center programs.
+The OJJDP FY 09 VOCA Children's Advocacy Centers Subgrant Program will provide funding to manage a national grant awards program for local children's advocacy center programs.
 Children's Advocacy Centers provide a coordinated response to victims of child abuse through multidisciplinary teams composed of representatives from the statutorily mandated and other involved agencies.
-The funding will enable the successful applicant to provide services to a national membership body and to implement standards for program accreditation.
-This program is authorized under the Victims of Child Abuse Act, 42 U.S.C. §§113001, 13002; Department of Justice Appropriations Act, 2009, Public Law 111-8.
+This program is authorized under the Victims of Child Abuse Act 42 U.S.C.
+Section 13002, et seq., as amended.